Get E-Book

 await once(server, 'listening', { signal: ac.signal });

-If the 'listening' event doesn't fire within 5 seconds, the AbortController aborts, the promise rejects with an AbortError, and the internal listener is cleaned up.
+If the 'listening' event does not fire within 5 seconds, the AbortController aborts, the promise rejects with an AbortError, and the internal listener is cleaned up.

 EventEmitter in the Async Pattern Landscape

-Callbacks, promises, and async/await all represent a single completion.
-A callback fires once (covered in Chapter 7.1).
+Node-style completion callbacks, promises, and async/await usually represent a single completion.
+A callback conventionally fires once (covered in Chapter 7.1).
 A promise resolves or rejects once (covered in Chapter 7.2).
 An async function returns one result (covered in Chapter 7.3).
-EventEmitter breaks this constraint.
-It can emit the same event name an unlimited number of times over an unlimited time span.
-Multiple listeners can react to the same event independently.
+EventEmitter breaks that shape.
+It can emit the same event name many times over a long-lived object lifecycle, and multiple listeners can react to each occurrence independently.

-This makes EventEmitter the right pattern for ongoing, repeating state changes: new connections on a server, chunks arriving on a stream, file changes from a watcher, log lines from a child process.
-These are events in the original sense - things that happen repeatedly, at unpredictable times, and multiple consumers might care about each one.
+That makes EventEmitter fit ongoing, repeating state changes: new connections on a server, chunks arriving on a stream, file changes from a watcher, log lines from a child process.
+These are events in the original sense: things that happen repeatedly, at unpredictable times, and multiple consumers might care about each one.

 The tradeoff is lifecycle management.
-With a promise, you get a result and you're done.
-With EventEmitter, you have to think about when to start listening, when to stop, and what happens to listeners you forget to remove.
-The memory leak section above is the concrete manifestation of this tradeoff.
+With a promise, you get a result and you are done.
+With EventEmitter, code has to decide when to start listening, when to stop, and what happens to listeners that are never removed.
+The memory leak section above is the concrete manifestation of that tradeoff.

 When to Use Which